leeola/docs/contents/guides/koding-overview/index.md

 benefits to letting someone else do it.
 The idea of uploading your php site to a standard php host is easy.
 The idea of buying a dedicated server, setting up Apache, firewalls, updates, etc, just seems a bit crazy in comparison.
-Ontop of that, what about load balancing and CDNs?
+On top of that, what about load balancing and CDNs?
 Doing it all yourself can be hard.

 Well, Koding gives you that raw machine.
 It's not trying to make